 ITR for Salaried Person: Is ITR Filing Mandatory?

-Yes, ITR filing is mandatory for salaried individuals in below conditions:
+Yes, ITR filing is mandatory for salaried individuals under the following conditions:

 ITR for Salaried Person: Which ITR to file?